The App Developer’s Guide to Accounts Receivables Factoring

 If you’re an app developer, chances are you’ve heard about accounts receivables factoring as a way to help speed up growth.
 But what exactly is accounts receivables factoring?
 Is factoring worth the effort?
 And what should app developers in particular look for when considering working with an accounts receivables company?

 We’ve provided a quick introduction to accounts receivables factoring below.
+(Want to dive deeper into what to look out for when evaluating a factoring company?
+Check out our article here.)

 Why does accounts receivables factoring matter for app developers?